 Creation-science thus fails, at least on this level, to makes its case in favour of it being considered a viable science.
 This not only goes for creation-science, but also other untestable and unfalsifiable explanations of the world derived from myths, as well as personal, philosophical, and religious beliefs.
 This is not to say that any of those beliefs are false, but rather they cannot be said to be scientific beliefs.

-Creation-science also fails the criteria of testability, confirmation, and falsifiability.
+Creation-science also fails the criteria of falsifiability.
 A scientific theory puts itself in the firing line, so to speak, through opening itself up to being falsified on the basis of new information and facts.
-Creation-science doesn’t do this; rather, advocates of creation-science seem to be at work constantly protecting their views against threat, hence why they’ve been ostensibly criticized for promoting and inventing ad hoc hypotheses to save their assumptions (13).
+Creation-science doesn’t do this, rather, advocates of creation-science seem to be at work constantly protecting their views against threats, hence why they’ve been criticized for promoting and inventing ad hoc hypotheses to save their assumptions (13).

 1. Gish, D. 1979.
 Evolution?
 The Fossils Say No! p.
 40.

 2. National Academy of Sciences.
 2008.
 Science, Evolution, and Creationism.